 “Gifted” in this context basically means having a high IQ.
 Of course, the “gifted” label can refer to superior ability in many different domains.
 Those include cognitive skills, creativity, leadership, or even sports.
 But IQ measurements remain the most important factor in identifying gifted individuals.
 The definition of giftedness has changed over time, and now includes a broader range of skills.
 Nonetheless, “intelligence tests that measure cognitive abilities are still the most common gifted identification tools in the field,” as Orgulu writes.

-The meta-analysis analyzed 17 prior studies that were published between 2003 and 2020.
+The meta-analysis analyzed 17 prior studies that appeared between 2003 and 2020.
 Each of these studies compared the EQ levels of gifted and non-gifted groups.
 These 17 studies took place in twelve countries: the United States.
 Israel, Iran, Romania, China, Canada, Spain, Turkey, the Netherlands, Jordan, Mexico, and Italy.
 The total sample size was 6,914 people (2,217 gifted and 4,697 non-gifted).

 Ogurlu found that “gifted individuals tended to be more emotionally intelligent when emotional intelligence is measured based on ability, but not trait models.”
 The overall effect size was g = 0.120, which, while significant, is relatively small.